A Concentration Bound for Stochastic Approximation via Alekseev's Formula: Introduction

 We now formally describe our setup and our key result in this paper.
 We consider the $d-$dimensional SA method

 where $\{a_n\}$ denotes a real valued stepsize sequence, $h : \mathbb{R}^d \to \mathbb{R}^d$ denotes a deterministic map, and $\{M_n\}$ denotes some $d-$dimensional noise sequence.
 The terms inside the square bracket represent the noisy measurement; i.e., one can only access the sum but not the individual terms separately.
-Treating \eqref{eqn:SAIterates} as a noisy Euler scheme, the limiting ODE which this algorithm might be expected to track is